-The 5ESSTM change process relies on an initial modification request (IMR) that models a logical problem, such as feature additions, fault corrections, performance improvements, etc. Each IMR is split into a set of more manageable modification requests (MRs), representing partial solutions to the problem, that reduce the granularity of the change being made.
-Each MR is typically owned by one developer, who implements it through a set of deltas.
+The context for this research is Lucent Technologies $5ESS^{TM}$ system where there is massive parallel work done in the context of pessimistic version management [1,12].
+The $5ESS^{TM}$ change process relies on an initial modification request (IMR) that models a logical problem, such as feature additions, fault corrections, performance improvements, etc. Each IMR is split into a set of more manageable modification requests (MRs), representing partial solutions to the problem, that reduce the granularity of the change being made.
+Each MR is typically owned by one developer, who implements it through one or more deltas.
 A delta specifies the change in terms of which lines of code were added, changed or deleted and includes pointers/references to the versions of code pre and post change [12, 2, 14].